FutuneAI/ai-visibility-research/ai-visibility-diagnostic.md

 This diagnostic surfaces your current state.
 It does not tell you:

 - Which specific sources are producing the descriptions you're seeing
-- Why you ended up in this state
+- Why did you end up in this state
-- How quickly your state will change after interventions
+- How quickly will your state change after interventions

-Run the test consistently every four to six weeks with the same prompts.
+Run the test consistently every four to six weeks using the same prompts.
 A single data point tells you where you are.
 A series tells you whether what you're doing is working.

 ---